 Let the ``compact'' singular value decomposition (SVD) \cite{gvl96} of the observations matrix be

 where $\Sigma=\diag(\sigma_1,\ldots,\sigma_q)$ is the diagonal matrix containing the singular values and $U\in\R^{p\times q}$, $V\in\R^{q\times q}$ are matrices whose orthonormal columns $\bm{u}_i$ and $\bm{v}_i$ are the left and right singular vectors, respectively.
-In our application $q\ll p$ since the number of pixels in an image is usually very large, while we would like to obtain a reconstruction using a set of observations as small as possible.
-The size of the factors only requires $q\geq 3$.
+In our application $q\ll p$, since the number of pixels in an image is usually very large, while we would like to obtain a reconstruction using a set of observations as small as possible.
+As we observed in the previous section, it is only required that $q\geq 3$.

-When $q$ is small, the SVD factorization can be computed efficiently by standard numerical libraries; we used the \texttt{svd} function of Matlab \cite{matlab} even for a large $p$.
+When $q$ is small, the SVD factorization can be computed efficiently by standard numerical libraries; we used the \texttt{svd} function of Matlab \cite{matlab} even for a quite large value of $p$.
 In particular situations, in order to reduce the computation time, one may compute a partial singular value decomposition by an iterative method; see, e.g., \cite{BR05,BR13}.